 ocate, will not advocate a national sales tax," Baker told reporters.

-such a plan to provide money for

-defense, but said it was not his idea.
+He said he had heard discussion of such a plan to provide money for defense, but said it was not his idea.

 Sources said the idea that had been discussed would remain in effect for a few years, and provide all the money needed for the Reagan administration's proposed defense buildup.